bosch-io/bcx2017/Available_Devices/esp8266/README.md

 The [ESP8266](http://espressif.com/en/products/hardware/esp8266ex/overview) is a SoC with a 32-bit microprocessor and WiFi chip.
 It can be programmed using the Arduino IDE, amongst others.

+**The ESP8266 is a 3.3V chip - be careful to not accidentially connect 5V to it**

 We have two different ESP8266 boards available:

 - 10 NodeMCU v2 boards